MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Admiral Barnaby Tusk stood tall at the helm, moustache flared like coral fronds, top hat perched sideways like it had stories of its own.

 Kitty stepped forward, tail flicking.
-“A pleasure to meet you, Admiral.
-Let me introduce you to Bramble, your newest recruit, so it would seem.”
+“Nice meetin’ you, Admiral.
+This here’s Bramble - look like he your newest recruit now, eh?”

 Admiral Barnaby Tusk held his flippers outstretched as he said, “Welcome, Bramble, you young sea dog!
-We knew you were coming, but we got delayed along the way – so thank Neptune Captain Kitty found you first!”
+We knew you were coming, but we got delayed along the way – so, thank Neptune Captain Kitty found you first!”

-“Did a storm pick a fight with your fine ship?” asked Kitty, aware of the tell-tale signs of one of the many perils of the sea.
+“Wha happen, eh?
+A storm mash up yuh good ship?” said Kitty, aware of the tell-tale signs of one of the many perils of the sea.

 “Aye, ma’am.
 Last night’s squall took two sails, a cannon, and half our juggling pineapples.
 We may not reach our next crowd in time.
 And even though we ask no payment, we cannot let our audiences down.”